sjbavier/Reference/linux-mount.md

 mount -t vfat /dev/sda3 /tmp # mount automatically detects filesystem type, but you may need to specify on occassion using -t
 ```

-If you mount a device over an existing directory the existing files are not lost but cannot be seen until the device is unmounted
+If you moqqunt a device over an existing directory the existing files are not lost but cannot be seen until the device is unmounted

 Mount options can be specified using -o.
 Remounting commands will not be successful if any processes or files/directories are open